hydraulic-institute/edb/source/home.md

 specific statistical data and economic reports, promotional opportunities, educational materials, breaking industry news, participation in industry initiatives, and more.

 # HI's Mission:
-Our mission is to advance the pump manufacturing industry by become the world's resource for pumping solutions by:
+Our mission is to advance the pump manufacturing industry by becoming the world's resource for pumping solutions by:

 (a) Addressing Pump Systems